build-on-aws/content/tutorials/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 !['Specify stack details' view within the CloudFormation console](images/specify_stack_details.png)

 4. Scroll down the page `Configure stack options` and click `Next`.

 5. Scroll down the page `Review <Your_Stack_Name>`.
-Make sure to tick the box that reads, `I acknowledge that AWS CloudFormation might create IAM resources with custom names`.
+Make sure to tick the box that reads `I acknowledge that AWS CloudFormation might create IAM resources with custom names`.
 Lastly, click `Submit` to create the CloudFormation stack.

 Wait until the status of the stack changes from `CREATE_IN_PROGRESS` to `CREATE_COMPLETE`.
 Note: This can take some time.

 !['Stacks' view inside the CloudFormation console to view the status of the stacks](images/stack_progress.png)

 Once the status changes to `CREATE_COMPLETE`, the resources that were defined in the CloudFormation template have been created in your AWS account.
 However, there are few more resources and configurations required until we end up with an end-to-end real-time streaming application.

-Next, we will create the MSK cluster on AWS.
-There are two types of clusters available on AWS: MSK Serverless that provides on-demand capacity with automatic scaling, and MSK Provisioned which grants greater control by allowing you to specify the number of brokers and amount of storage per broker in your cluster.
+Next, we can create the MSK cluster on AWS.
+There are two types of clusters available on AWS: MSK Serverless that provides on-demand capacity with automatic scaling and MSK Provisioned which grants greater control by allowing you to specify the number of brokers and amount of storage per broker in your cluster.
 However, MSK Provisioned does not scale automatically as your application I/O demand changes.
-In this tutorial, we'll choose MSK Serverless as we do not want to worry about the underlying infrastructure and keep the management overhead to a minimum.
+In this tutorial, we choose MSK Serverless as we do not want to worry about the underlying infrastructure and keep the management overhead to a minimum.

 ### Step 5: Create the MSK Serverless Cluster

-1. Navigate to the [Amazon MSK console](https://console.aws.amazon.com/msk/) and click `Create cluster`.
+1. Navigate to the [Amazon MSK console](https://console.aws.amazon.com/msk/?sc_channel=el&sc_campaign=devopswave&sc_content=building-real-time-streaming-analytics-application-on-apache-kafka&sc_geo=mult&sc_country=mult&sc_outcome=acq) and click `Create cluster`.

 2. Choose `Custom create` and provide a cluster name of your choice (e.g. `msk-cluster`).
 Select `Serverless` as cluster type.
 Then, click `Next`.

 !['Cluster Settings' as part of 'Create Cluster' view within the Amazon MSK console](images/msk_cluster_settings.png)

 3. In the `Networking` view, select the custom VPC named `MMVPC`.
 Then, click `Add subnet` to add a third subnet and choose the three available private subnets (`PrivateSubnetMSKOne`, `PrivateSubnetMSKTwo`, `PrivateSubnetMSKThree`) for the the different zones in `us-east-1a`, `us-east-1b` and `us-east-1c`.

 4. Rather than the default security group, select the security group named `MSK Security Group`.
 Lastly, click `Next`.